RamySaleem/GeoClass-Uncertainty-classifier-How-to-visualise-uncertainty-by-zones-and-levels/README.md

 1. Retrieve the 3D model files from the designated data folder "Model".
 2. Obtain the Geoclass Python Model by downloading `points_classification.py` and the accompanying settings file `settings.py`.
 3. Ensure that the Geoclass files are placed within the same folder as the data files.
+You can use the command `cd` to change your directory to the folder where you save the files.
 4. To open the Anaconda terminal, right-click and select "open a new Anaconda terminal."
 Alternatively, you may use the Linux terminal by pressing shift and right-clicking.
 5. Prior to running the model, ensure that you have installed Anaconda, created the geoclass environment, and installed the necessary libraries using the `pip` command.
 6. If necessary, modify the file names for the input data (interpretations, wells, and outcrops) and specify the desired uncertainty distance.